NareShakaryan/customer-analysis/README.md

 The analysis is performed using Python with pandas, seaborn, and matplotlib for data cleaning, visualization, and insight generation.

 ---
+## Dataset Source

+This project uses the [E-Commerce Sales Data 2024](https://www.kaggle.com/datasets/datascientist97/e-commerece-sales-data-2024?select=customer_details.csv) from Kaggle.

+You can access and download the dataset directly from Kaggle.

+---

 ##  Project Structure